Can I Travel to the U.S. While Pregnant?

 In many situations, U.S. immigration law considers pregnancy to be much like any other medical condition.
 Entering the U.S. for medical treatment is allowed under a B-2 visa, though you must be able to pay for it with your own funds or with private health insurance.
 (See the DOS Foreign Affairs Manual at 9 FAM 402.2-4(A)(2).)

-It can be extremely expensive to give birth in the U.S., especially if medical complications arise.
+It can be extremely expensive to give birth in the United States, especially if medical complications arise.
 Even a birth without complications can cost around $10,000, and many insurance plans do not provide coverage outside the policyholder's home country.

-But there's an additional consideration, particularly if you are close to your due date: In early 2020, the U.S. State Department (DOS) issued a major amendment to its regulations, restricting the ability of pregnant women to obtain B-2 tourist visas for travel to the United States.
-The idea is to prevent "birth tourism," or the practice of coming to the U.S. to deliver one's child so that the child can automatically obtain U.S. citizenship.
-(For related information, see Will Having U.S. Citizen Children Prevent Deportation of Undocumented Immigrant? )
+In early 2020, the U.S. State Department (DOS) issued a major amendment to its regulations, restricting the ability of pregnant women to obtain B-2 tourist visas for travel to the United States.
+The idea was to prevent "birth tourism," or the practice of coming to the U.S. to deliver one's child so that the child can automatically obtain U.S. citizenship.
+(For related information, see Will Having U.S. Citizen Children Prevent Deportation of Undocumented Immigrant?.)

-The new rule does not affect people who are in the process of seeking lawful permanent residence in the U.S. (a "green card") or any other kind of temporary ("nonimmigrant") visa, such as an F-1 academic or M-1 vocational student visa or H-1B work visa.
-The rule also does not apply to people coming to the U.S. with visas they previously obtained or on the Visa Waiver Program.
+The DOS rule did not affect people who were in the process of seeking lawful permanent residence in the United States (a "green card") or any other kind of temporary ("nonimmigrant") visa, such as an F-1 academic or M-1 vocational student visa or H-1B work visa.
+The rule also did not apply to people coming to the United States with visas they previously obtained or on the Visa Waiver Program (VWP).

-However, women applying for B-2 visas who will give birth during the period of time their tourist visa is valid will be presumed to be visiting the U.S. for the purpose of obtaining U.S. citizenship for the child.
-To overcome this presumption, you would have to show that you have another valid reason for visiting the U.S. or that you do not intend to give birth in the United States so that your child will obtain citizenship.
+However, women applying for B-2 visas who will give birth during the period of time their tourist visa is valid are presumed by the DOS to be visiting the United States for the purpose of obtaining U.S. citizenship for the child.
+To overcome this presumption, visitors have had to show another valid reason for visiting the United States or that they do not intend to give birth in the United States so that the child will obtain citizenship.
 If you have evidence of another reason for visiting the U.S. or proof you will return before your child is born, bring it to your visa interview.

-If applying for a tourist visa for the purpose of seeking medical treatment in the U.S., that's still possible (for example, because you need specialized care).
-However, you'll need to show not only that you aren't mainly seeking U.S. citizenship for your child, but that a medical professional in the U.S. has agreed to provide the needed treatment and that you have the financial means to pay for it.
+If you are applying for a tourist visa for the purpose of seeking medical treatment in the United States, that's still possible (for example, because you need specialized care).
+However, you'll need to show not only that you aren't mainly seeking U.S. citizenship for your child, but that a medical professional in the United States has agreed to provide the needed treatment and that you have the financial means to pay for it.

 Prescreening of Pregnant Passengers Before Boarding International Flight

-Therefore, if you are visibly pregnant and traveling to the U.S., the airline might ask you for documentation to prove you can either pay for the birth in the U.S. or that you will be returning home well before your due date.
+Therefore, if you are a foreign national who is visibly pregnant and traveling to the United States (and if the Trump EO hasn't changed the landscape for birthright citizenship), the airline might ask you for documentation to prove you can either pay for the birth in the United States or that you will be returning home well before your due date.

 The airline is especially concerned about the risk of you going into labor during the flight.
-But the airline is also concerned with the difficulties of arranging urgent return travel for you if you are denied entry.
+But the airline is also concerned with the difficulties of arranging urgent return travel for you if you are denied entry to the United States.

 Immigration Screening of Pregnant Women Upon Arrival at U.S. Airport